 HC-SR04 Ultrasonic Sensor Introduction

-To interface the HC-SR04 ultrasonic sensor with Raspberry Pi Pico, we should know the functionality of each pin of the ultrasonic sensor.
-By knowing the functionality of input and output pins, we will be able to identify which GPIO pins of Raspberry Pi Pico should be used to interface with HC-SR04.
+To interface the HC-SR04 ultrasonic sensor with Raspberry Pi Pico, we need to understand the functionality of each pin.
+Knowing the purpose of the input and output pins helps us identify which GPIO pins of the Raspberry Pi Pico should be used.

 HC-SR04 Pinout

-The figure given below shows the pin configuration of an ultrasonic sensor.
-It consists of four pins namely; Vcc, Ground, Trigger, and Echo pin.
+The figure below shows the pin configuration of the HC-SR04 ultrasonic sensor.
+It has four pins: VCC, GND, Trigger, and Echo.

 How HC-SR04 Sensor Works?